 The substrate is important for several reasons:

 - The substrate provides a large surface area where beneficial bacteria can grow and multiply.
-That means that when you change your biological filter media, you won’t lose all the bacteria that your tank needs to keep the environment healthy.
+That means you won’t lose all the bacteria your tank needs when you change your biological filter media to keep the environment healthy.

 - Substrate helps to keep your plants and ornaments held in place.
 Bettas love to have plants in their habitat, so be sure to provide plenty of vegetation for your fish to hide in.

 - A layer of the substrate is also important to give your tank aesthetic appeal.
-Although you could choose not to use a substrate in your tank, that will show up all the feces and other detritus on the bare tank floor.
-A layer of natural or colored gravel makes the environment look much more appealing.
+Although you could choose not to use a substrate in your tank, that will show up all the faeces and other detritus on the bare tank floor.
+A natural or colored gravel layer makes the environment look much more appealing.

-If you’re planning on adding live plants to your betta’s tank, sand is probably best avoided, as it doesn’t make the best rooting medium because of its compact nature.
+If you’re planning on adding live plants to your betta’s tank and is probably best avoided, as it doesn’t make the best rooting medium because of its compact nature.

-Fine gravel or aquarium soil is usually the best choice for your betta tank.
+Fine gravel or aquarium soil is usually best for your betta tank.
 A natural-looking or dark substrate is also perfect for making your betta’s colors really pop!